whitneyburton/portfolios/students/1510/steve-pentler/20160309-steve-pentler-m3.markdown

 This app consumes four API's.
 The [Strava API](https://strava.github.io/api/) with the strava-api-3 gem as well as handrolled Faraday endpoints, [TrailAPI](https://market.mashape.com/trailapi/trailapi) with handrolled faraday endpoints, as well as the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/) and the [Google Maps Embed API](https://developers.google.com/maps/documentation/embed/).

-**Skills Aquired:** Rails 4.0, OmniAuth2, Caching, Skylight Performance Metrics, Mechanize/Nokogiri Scraping, Heroku Deployment, VCR/Webmock testing
+**Skills Utilized:** Rails 4.0, OmniAuth2, Caching, Skylight Performance Metrics, Mechanize/Nokogiri Scraping, Heroku Deployment, VCR/Webmock testing, Materialize, CSS, HTML

 **Challenges:
 1. Caching: proved to be the greatest challenge, as this was the first application where performance has been a priority.
 Caching can present some unexpected behaviors.
 At one point I cached a partial that included a form, which caused issues, but only on the second time a view was visited.
 It took a while to trace back this error, and taugh met the importance of dynamically named fingerprinting.